Lawsuits after life-changing Brain and Spinal Cord Injuries

 - Posterior cord syndrome.
 Impaired coordination.

 - Paraplegia.
 Loss of use of the legs.

 - Tetraplegia, also called quadriplegia.
 Full paralysis below the neck.

 A standard medical insurance payout is unlikely to cover the expenses incurred after a spinal injury.
 If you need help from an experienced spinal cord injury attorney, we will first help you get the best medical attention and then work with you to get compensated by the responsible party or insurance company.
 We can meet with you to discuss your situation and possible claim.
-We work hard and are advocates for those dealing with difficult spinal cord injuries and we can help you in your time of need.
+We work hard and are advocates for those dealing with complex spinal cord injuries and can help you in your time of need.